mihoksystems/netduino-mpdclient/README.md

-netduino-mpc
+Netduino-MPDClient
 =====

-Implementation of MPD Client on the Netduino, using libmpc.net (http://libmpc.codeplex.com/)
+An implementation for a MPD Client on the Netduino, using libmpc.net (http://libmpc.codeplex.com/)